Rate Limits

 Our API uses rate limits to ensure stability of the service.
 When you reach the rate limit, you'll receive HTTP 429 in response to your API request.
 You should implement logic that detects this and retries the calls at a later time.

-Current rate limit (except as noted below):
+The current rate limit (except as noted below) is:

 50 requests per minute (RPM)